ergoplatform/ergodocs/docs/dev/scs/ergoscript-primer.md

 **Notes:**
 1. Funds sent to such addresses cannot be spent by anyone and consequently such scripts are called **no-one-can-spend**.
 Please don't send funds to such addresses.
-2. Ergo has the concept of [*garbage collection* / storage rent](https://ergoplatform.org/en/blog/2020_04_21_ergo_positioning/), so such boxes will eventually be removed from the blockchain over a long period of time.
+2. Ergo has the concept of [*garbage collection* / storage rent](https://ergoplatform.org/en/blog/2020_04_21_ergo_positioning/), so such boxes will eventually be removed from the blockchain over a long period.

 ### Context Variables